freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 - Make sure you are in your `sql_reference` repo folder
 - Enter `cd ~/project/sql_reference` to go to the folder if you aren't there

+## 755. Git Branch -d

+### 755.1

+The bug fix is in and you can safely delete the branch.
+Go ahead and do that now.
+View your branches if you need to find the name.

+#### HINTS

+- The branch name is `fix/create-table-syntax`
+- Type `git branch -d fix/create-table-syntax` into the terminal and press enter

 ## 760. git checkout column references

 ### 760.1